 For eligible students from low-income families.
 Deadlines vary.
 Find out more about Student Resource Center Scholarships.

-For students registered for classes who need help paying for both on-campus and off-campus child care.
+For students registered for classes who need help paying for off-campus child care.
 Deadlines vary.
-Find out more about WCC Children’s Center Scholarships.
+Find out more about Student Resource Center Child Care Scholarships.

 Morse B. Barker Memorial

 For incoming or current students who demonstrate financial need and live in Washtenaw County.
-Apply by March 15.
 Find out more about the Morse B. Barker Scholarship.

 For incoming or current students with documented disabilities.
 Find out more